PHE TB Symposium, 19 Oct 2016

 Vandervell Lecture Theatre, The Royal College of Surgeons, 35 - 43 Lincoln's Inn Fields, London, WC2A 3PE

 Tuberculosis is an infectious disease that, despite all progress, claims a number of deaths paralleled only by those from HIV/AIDS.
-In 2015, TB infected 10.5 million people (0.5 million of them multi-drug resistant) and killed 1.4 million people (0.4 million of them HIV+).
+In 2015, TB infected 10.4 million people (0.5 million of them multi-drug resistant) and killed 1.4 million people (plus an additional 0.4 million of them with HIV).
 To achieve an incidence of 100 or fewer cases per million by 2035, we have to overcome both scientific and commercial challenges in diagnostics as well as prevention and treatment.
 These topics will be covered by this symposium organised by Public Health England (PHE), an operationally autonomous Executive Agency of the UK Department of Health which has TB as one of its seven priorities for the period 2015-2020.

 11:30 to 12:25: Arrive at the Edward Lumley Hall for registration and networking.
 Please finish lunch before arriving or bring a sandwich.

 12:30 to 12:35: Welcome and introduction (Dr David Rhodes, Head of Business Development, PHE)

 12:35 to 13:00: Setting the scene: TB in England (Dr Sarah Anderson, Head of National TB Office, PHE)